Making Homeschool Science Experiments Fun For You & Your Child

 Looking For Equipment in Australia

-The local butcher is also a good place to get pig’s eyes, livers, kidneys and sheep heart and lungs for a pluck dissection.
+If you are looking for equipment for your homeschool science experiments, the local butcher is a good place to get pig’s eyes, livers, kidneys and sheep heart and lungs for a pluck dissection.

 Southern Biological is a place get some specimens for dissections.